-A January 2, 2013 update from the G&P Inquiry Institute as a sub-set of the Noreen Renier profile index (click here).
+A December 27, 2014 PETER Group update within the Noreen Renier profile index (click here).

 Many of those who have reported to the G&P Inquiry Institute about Noreen Renier believe her fees are up to 100 times their worth or "simply a waste of money" based on her "vague guess work" and "not credible" results.
-Now 76 years old (as of January 16, 2013) Noreen Renier apparently has much about herself she hasn't shared with her own supporters.
+At 78 years old (as of January 16, 2015) Noreen Renier apparently has much about herself she hasn't shared with her own supporters.

 According to an interview published in 1981 by journalist Darrell Laurant, Renier also "opened, of all things, a night club act."

 The Office of Human Resources at Santa Fe Community College in Gainesville, Florida has confirmed that Noreen Renier has never been a "adjunct faculty member" as she lists herself on her web site.
 And various Facebook postings by supporters who reference her faculty status and years teaching at major colleges are deceptive.